エピソード

 3 分

-• US Slaps 25% Tariff on South Korean Imports Amid Tense Trade Talks and Potential Economic Impact for Automakers
+• US Threatens 25% Tariffs on South Korean Exports Amid Tense Trade Negotiations Targeting Automotive and Tech Sectors

-Thank you for tuning in to South Korea Tariff News and Tracker.
-Don't forget to subscribe for regular updates on this developing situation.
+Listeners, the clock is ticking.
+With just weeks to go, the outcome of these negotiations could reshape the future of South Korea’s industrial exports, investment flows, and its trade alliance with the U.S. Thank you for tuning in to the South Korea Tariff News and Tracker.
+Don’t forget to subscribe for the latest updates on this high-stakes trade standoff.
 This has been a quiet please production, for more check out quiet please dot ai.

 For more check out https://www.quietperiodplease.com/